NCHzzz/MealAgent_Project/docs/ai/testing/feature-meal-planning-agent.md

 ### Component: Search Tools

 #### query (`tools/search/query.py`)
+- Note: The demo `Recipe` schema aligns with CSV fields and may not include logical filters like `diet_type` or `allergens` as first-class properties.
+Such constraints are typically enforced via post-processing or dataset enrichment.
+Tests below assume either you enrich the `Recipe` schema with these properties, or you implement equivalent constraint filtering in a post-processing tool.
 - [ ] **Test: Hybrid search with diet filter**
   - Setup: Mock Weaviate with 100 recipes (50 vegetarian, 50 not)
   - Input: query_text="pasta", filters={"diet_type": "vegetarian"}